 The surgery is an outpatient procedure, which means you can go home on the same day, after a short recovery period.
 You’ll need to have someone drive you home, and you may need help doing certain things for the first 24 hours.
 Most people experience only minimal discomfort afterward, and while you may need some pain medication—and plenty of rest—for the first day or two, you’ll likely be back to normal the day after the procedure.

-One week after your surgery you’ll have a follow-up with Dr. Obaid to ensure that your body is healing properly.
+One week after your surgery you’ll have a follow-up with your surgeon to ensure that your body is healing properly.
 This will be your first chance to see your new breasts.
 You’ll notice some bruising and swelling, which can be difficult for some patients to see, but within a few weeks, your breasts will be healed and looking great.

 All surgical procedures can have complications, and breast augmentation is no different.
 While most women do not experience any serious complications, possible risks include contraction or rupture of the implants, infection, skin wrinkling, tissue damage, and alteration of sensation in the breast area.
 Some of these complications may require that implants be removed, repositioned, or replaced.